formkiq/docs.formkiq.com/docs/how-tos/jwt-authentication-token.md

 The first thing we need is a https://jwt.io that will tell the API we are authorized to make the API request.

-Authenticating can be done using the Cognito API Endpoint url with the following command.
+Authenticating can be done using the Cognito API Endpoint URL with the following command.
 The descriptions of the required arguments are in the table below.

 ```
 curl -X POST https://COGNITO_API_ENDPOINT_URL/login \